Thomas Grüter and Kalliopi Pitarokoili (right) from the study team at St. Josef Hospital.

 The researchers also gained new insights into the mechanism of propionate action.
 They showed that the substance targets the receptor FFAR3 on the surface of nerve cells and Schwann cells and also affects the reading of DNA via histone molecules.
 This produces new enzymes and proteins that protect against harmful influences and help repair damage.

-The team that conducted the study in Bochum : Niklas Rilke, Katharina Lemhoefer, Kalliopi Pitarokoili, Melissa Sgodzai, Nuwin Mohamad, Xiomara Pedreiturria, Thomas Grüter, Alina Blusch (from left). © RUB, Marquard
+Das Team, das die Studie in Bochum durchgeführt hat : Niklas Rilke, Katharina Lemhoefer, Kalliopi Pitarokoili, Melissa Sgodzai, Nuwin Mohamad, Xiomara Pedreiturria, Thomas Grüter, Alina Blusch (von links).

 Context: studies with MS patients showed positive effects of propionate